meakbiyik/torchcache/README.md

 To ensure seamless operation, `torchcache` assumes the following:

 - Your module is a subclass of `nn.Module`.
-- The module's forward method accepts any number of positional arguments with shapes `(B, *)`, where `B` is the batch size and `*` represents any number of dimensions.
+- The module's forward method accepts any number of positional or keyword arguments with shapes `(B, *)`, where `B` is the batch size and `*` represents any number of dimensions, or any other basic immutable Python types (int, str, float, boolean).
 All tensors should be on the same device and have the same dtype.
 - The forward method returns a single tensor of shape `(B, *)`.

 ## Contribution